Privacy and Cookie Notice

 It’s in our legitimate interest to process it so we can reply to you, keep the necessary records and deal with legal situations as they occur.

-When you buy goods and/or services from us, we process info such as your:
+When you contact us to enquire about our services, we process info such as your:

 - Job title;